Close Banner

 • Talk to your tadpoles about how everything they see is pretend and for fun.

-• While you are there, check out the new LEGO Movie World!
+• While you are there, check out LEGO Movie World!

 • A LEGOLAND Halloween party is not complete without the bricks that put this park on the map.
 You can Build-a-Mini!
 Buy your own LEGO Minifigure pack, and build them.
 Then, either keep them or trade them at any of the in-park Minifigure Trading locations!